 Alison Davis Lyne's

-Sequential Art Page
+Historical Sequential Art

 This page is a beginning exploration into sequential art/graphic novel art/comics art with a historical theme.
-I have recently become very interested in the graphic novel/comic, or as Scott McCloud says in his books (Understanding Comics,Reinventing Comics and Making Comics), sequential art.
+I have become very interested in the graphic novel/comic, or as Scott McCloud says in his books (Understanding Comics,Reinventing Comics and Making Comics), sequential art.

-I have illustrated half a dozen children's picture books but I always wanted to DO MORE.
+I have illustrated eight children's picture books, but I always wanted to DO MORE.
 At an early age I was greatly inspired by the illustrators of the last century....the 20th.(Hey.....
 I'm not that old!)
 I love Maxfield Parrish's colours, and Howard Pyles' storytelling, and Alma-Tadema's grand historical sweeps of colour.
 But, now a days, with video games and movies, historical stills just don't cut it any more.
 The book publishing industry mostly publishes colour artwork with children's books....which in turn are only read by the very young readers.
 Most all young adult books only have words.
 I certainly don't decry the noble art of word-smithing, but I would love to see the visual richness of video games pulled back into mainstream young adult literature.

 Over the past twenty plus years, Japanese manga artwork has had done just that.
 They have made graphic novel stories for just about every audience you can think of....adventure, comic, boy meets girl ( and just about anything else...), tragedy, historical and science fiction.
-Their artwork is extremely stylized, with the iconic huge eyes, small (non-existant) nose and stock expressions.
-In America, other than the also standardized super hero genere, very few (not manga) publications have made it onto the crowded bookstore shelves.
+Their artwork is extremely stylized, with the iconic huge eyes, small “barely there” nose and stock expressions.
+In America, other than the also standardized super hero genre, very few (not manga) publications have made it onto the crowded bookstore shelves.
+I'm an big admirer of a current day illustrator working on the "historical side" of the graphic novel - sequential art side of the business; Mac McCool.
+He has a neat blog that has intriguing hints about his graphic work in progress "Boston 1775".
+I'm looking forward to seeing more!

 MOLLY PITCHER